dtaht/blog-cerowrt/content/post/selective_unprotect.md

 Having rate control not aim for the perfect rate, but the slightly less than perfect (and usually faster) rate that ensures enough loss seems fairly ideal... but hard.

-## Ack thinning
+## Ack thinning/Stretch acks

-There's a well known technique for squeezing more bandwidth out of highly asymmetric links - it's most often used in TCPs (OSX uses it by default), but more than a few routing devices will do deep packet inspection to determine what are acks and selectively thin them out.
+There's a well known technique for squeezing more bandwidth out of highly asymmetric links - "Stretch Acks".
+It's most often used in TCPs (OSX uses it by default), but more than a few routing devices will do deep packet inspection to determine what are acks and selectively thin them out.